 It’s hard to believe, but soon spring will have sprung and the cold weather will have loosened it’s icy grip.
-With this in mind, it’s definitely time to start thinking about your spring wardrobe.
-I like spring, it’s a season of balance.
-You don’t have to deal with all the tank tops and flip flops that summer brings, but you also don’t have the overhanging sense of wintry doom that exists throughout the autumn.
-However, it can be a season of misjudged outfits.
+With this in mind, it’s definitely time to start thinking about your spring/summer wardrobe.
+But warm weather can lead to a series of misjudged outfits.
 A few months of going out accidentally wearing too much, or too little.
-Don’t get caught out, here’s a few simple tips to perfect your spring style.
+Don’t get caught out, here’s a few simple tips to perfect your spring/summer style.

 Gone is the winter coat, destined to sit at the back of your wardrobe, gathering dust until it starts to get freezing in late September.
 Now is the time to bring out the lighter, transitional jacket styles.
 Build your outfit around lightweight layers (sweatshirts or shirts over T-shirts) and top it off with a spring jacket.
 Harringtons, lightweight bombers, and anoraks are all top picks.